Fort Bowyer: Battle

 The battle began with the Americans repulsing the British land attack on September 14.
 Nicolls, ill at the time, was observing on Hermes.
 On September 15, after contrary winds had died down, Percy crossed the bar with Hermes, Sophie, Carron, and Childers.
 The fort opened fire at 3:20 p.m. and at 3:30 Hermes opened fire.
 The U.S. fort and Hermes were at musket-shot range.
 At 3:40, Sophie opened fire also, but the other two vessels were not able to get into a firing position.
 (Note: Percy records these events occurring one hour later.)
 During the battle a wooden splinter wounded Nicolls in the eye.

 The British naval attack was unsuccessful.
 After two hours of fruitless bombardment, Hermes ran aground and lay helpless under the fire from the fort.
 Sophie's boats took off Hermes crew and Percy set her on fire; she subsequently blew up after the fire reached her magazine.
+(Note: 'By the Deserters we learn that the ship we have destroyed was the Hermes.'
+Letter from Lawrence to Jackson dated September 16th.)
 The remaining ships anchored for the night some one and half miles from the fort.

 Aftermath

 The next morning they re-crossed the bar and sailed away.
 Hermes had lost 17 killed in action, 5 mortally wounded and 19 wounded, while Sophie had 6 killed in action, 4 mortally wounded and 12 wounded, and the Carron had one mortally wounded, and 5 wounded.
 In all, including the marine killed on shore (Charles Butcher), the British lost 34 killed and 35 wounded in the land and naval attacks, (Note: Latour had estimated British casualties to be 162 killed and 70 wounded, whereas the ship musters record 33 killed in action and died of wounds.) while the Americans lost only four men killed and five or more wounded.
-Percy's court-martial for the loss of Hermes concluded that the circumstances had warranted the attack.
+Two marines deserted, and were apprehended the following day by Lawrence's men.
+(Note: Two Royal Marine Privates, William Smith and Michael Brioffer (Brioffaud?) 'who basely deserted to the Enemy') Percy's court-martial for the loss of Hermes concluded that the circumstances had warranted the attack.

 The defeat at Fort Bowyer led the British to decide to attack New Orleans instead.
 However, after their defeat at the Battle of New Orleans, the British decided to try again to take Mobile.